 I cannot count the number of times I have heard a parent or coach say, their kid is slow to react, their footwork is bad and their coordination is out.

 They look lazy on the court.
 Seen or heard that before?

 If you are reading this thinking, yep that’s my kid or kids, you are not alone.
 To briefly explain this, it comes down to a few things;

 Bones, muscle tissue, connective tissue, and neural pathways are developing.
 We cannot expect a half-built race car to fly around the track.

 Most young players do not work at high enough intensities to encourage quick coordination...

-Most people struggle to improve on a consistent basis, with their tennis and tennis training program.
-They get to a point where things plateau or even worse tennis injuries occur.
-Is that you?
-Maybe you have been there before.
+Many players will struggle to improve on a consistent basis, with both their tennis workouts and tennis game.
+They reach a point when added momentum will be required as levels start to plateau or even worse, injuries occur.

 With all foot speed drills ensure you’re in a ‘ready stance position’, up on the balls of your feet, heels off the ground and that each step you are light on your feet, the least amount of contact with the ground means faster movement.